Emotions and Your Body

 It's no wonder so many people feel tired, listless, and in pain all the time.
 Sadly, when you live with low energy long enough, it begins to feel normal and you lose the memory of how to feel great

-So many people have forgotten what it feels like to have vitality, energy and enthusiasm, and to look forward to each day.
+Have you forgotten what it feels like to have vitality, energy and enthusiasm, and to look forward to each day?
 We're here to help you regain your joy and vitality!
 Learn how ...

-Basic instinctive emotions such as anger and fear resonate at the same frequency as the colour red.
+Basic instinctive emotions such as anger and fear resonate in the same frequency range as the colour red.
 Anger and fear are part of your survival mechanisms.
 Your tailbone/genital area, or root chakra resonates at this frequency

-THE PHYSICAL IMPACT As the electrical current of an emotion travels along your neural pathways, it triggers the release of chemical proteins called neuro-peptides (NPs).
-Each emotion has a different frequency that triggers the release of specific NP's
+THE PHYSICAL IMPACT As the electrical current of an emotion travels along your neural pathways, it triggers a release of chemical proteins called neuro-peptides (NPs).
+Each emotion has its own individual frequency.
+In response to each specific emotional frequency, your body releases corresponding NP's

-Adrenalin, hormones, oxytoxin, endorphins--these are all NPs.
+NP's communicate chemical messages throughout your body, creating physiological responses.
+Adrenalin, hormones, oxytoxin, endorphins--these are all examples of NPs.
 Each neuro-peptide creates such specific biological responses, that physical symptoms can actually pinpoint what's really happening in your unconscious mind!

-For instance, happiness, joy, laughter, and orgasms cause the release of endorphins.
-Endorphins are powerful opiates that make you feel good.
+For instance, happiness, joy, laughter, and orgasms cause the release of natural opiates called endorphins.
+These powerful opiates make you feel good.
 They boost your immune system, relax muscles, elevate your mood, and dampen pain

-Adrenalin, cortisol and norepinephrine releases when you feel fear, anxiety or stress.
+Adrenalin and cortisol release when you experience fear, anxiety or stress.
 They cause your heart to beat faster, and blood vessels to dilate, making your skin flush.
 Rapid, shallow breathing ensues.
 Muscles tighten, especially around the stomach and shoulder area.
 A slight sweat may break out

 The purpose of adrenalin is to place your body in a high-alert rapid-response flight-or-flight state.
 In emergencies, this is beneficial, as it aids escape.
 But, over a long period, adrenalin can be very damaging to your body.
-It suppresses your immune system, impairs digestion, uses up vital vitamins and minerals, causes pain and stiffness, makes your body acidic resulting in inflammation, and drains vitality
+It suppresses your immune system, impairs digestion, uses up vital vitamins and minerals, causes pain and stiffness, makes your body acidic resulting in inflammation or body odor, and drains vitality

-And, adrenalin is highly addictive.
+And, as with many NP's, adrenalin is highly addictive.
 Your body becomes accustomed to over-stimulation over time, and eventually needs it to maintain higher energy levels.
-Those who have experienced extended periods of adrenal overload from childhood, such as those who grew up in homes with an achoholic or critical parent, or those who experienced physical or verbal abuse, will often unconsciously create crises in their lives to get another adrenalin rush.
-Or, they may crave sugar or foods to which they are allergic, as these also stimulate the adrenal gland
+Those who have experienced extended periods of adrenal overload, especially from childhood, such as those who grew up in homes with an achoholic or critical parent, or those who experienced physical or verbal abuse, will often unconsciously attract dramas or crises in their lives to feed their adrenalin dependancy.
+Or, you may crave sugar or foods to which you are allergic, as these also stimulate the adrenal gland

-So, negative emotions really DO cause disease and illness and pre-mature aging!
+So, negative emotions really DO cause disease, illness and pre-mature aging!

-Powerful emotions such as pain, fear, grief, disappointment, panic, anxiety, anger, and longing, shock your body like an electrical charge, leaving scars or lesions along your neural pathways.
-This disrupts your body's natural energy flow
+Powerful emotions such as pain, fear, grief, disappointment, panic, anxiety, anger, and longing, shock your body like an electrical charge, causing lesions along your neural pathways.
+This disrupts your body's natural energy flow.
+(RESTORE is our flower essence remedy for PTSD and other emotional traumas!)

 According to Dr David Suzuki, condensed molecules from breath exhaled from verbal expressions of anger, hatred, and jealousy, contain toxins.
 Accumulated over 1 hr, these toxins are enough to kill 80 guinea pigs!
 Anger damages the liver and gall bladder.
 Anger toward another person is like taking poison and expecting someone else to die!

 It doesn't help to hold back or deny your emotions.
 The very nature of energy is movement.
-When you bury or control your feelings, their energy can't flow outward properly and dissipate naturally.
-You may think you have controlled how you felt, but the energy of it is still at work
+When you repress or control your feelings, their energy can't flow outward properly and dissipate naturally.
+You may think you have controlled how you felt, but the energy of it is still at work in your body

 Suppressing emotions uses up a lot of energy, which robs your body of energy that should be used for vital functions.
-Negative emotions tax your adrenal glands and use up nutrients the body needs to sustain itself.
-The result is fatigue and lowered vitality.
+Negative emotions tax your spleen, liver and adrenal glands and use up nutrients the body needs to sustain itself.
+The result is fatigue, auto-immune disorders, and lowered vitality.
 Learn more about emotions and how they can harm you ...

 Energy has to move.
 If an emotion isn't expressed (outward movement), it is suppressed (inward movement).
 The result of controlling or stifling emotional energy is frustration, anger, depression, physical pain, control issues, emotional 'shut-down', or self-sabotage.
-Self-judgement, low self-esteem and unworthiness may develop.
+Self-judgment, low self-esteem and unworthiness begin to develop.
 This inhibits your ability to create or receive what you really want in life.
 You learn to expect little joy in your life and settle for less than your soul needs to flourish

 Learn how you can effortlessly neutralize those negative memories and feelings ...